1. Knowledge Base

 Most question types have multiple views of the data on the Concept Test dashboard; the default view showing the average score for each concept, and the details by option and details by concept views.
 Switching between views reveals the statistically significant statements associated with the selected view.

-Significance Testing in Crosstabs and Pivot Tables
+Significance Testing in Crosstabs

 Tip: The Confidence Level (CI) is defaulted to 95%, which is the industry standard level.
 However, if needed, you can change the CI using the arrow to the left of the Sig Testing toggle.
 Scroll down to the next section to learn more about confidence levels.